 - Circulatory System – Collapsed veins, the potential for HIV, hepatitis, and other infectious diseases when injected

 Additionally, multiple prescriptions in seniors can cause drug interactions and overdose due to slower breakdown by the body.

-Combined with alcohol, opioids can lower your heart rate to dangerous levels, caused depressed breathing, a coma, and potential death.
+Combined with alcohol, opioids can lower your heart rate to dangerous levels, cause depressed breathing, a coma, and potential death.